You’re So Beautiful When You Sing

 “You can take the girl outta New York, but…”

 She smiled a little smile.
-It was her first smile in weeks.
-He reached for her hand.
-She gave it to him.
+It was her first in weeks.
+He reached for her hand, and she gave it.

 “Biggie Biggie Biggie, can’t you see,” sang Sophia.